 Since bankruptcy fraud is considered a federal crime, the severity of the punishment may increase quite fast and in certain cases, are charged with criminal prosecution as well.
 The utmost penalties stipulated in cases of bankruptcy fraud are a fine of $250,000 and/or five years behind the bars, i.e., in federal prison.

 This implies a bankruptcy petitioner who resorts to unfair means will have his or her application rejected and thrown out of court.
-A lot of times, bankruptcy court might just decline to discharge a filer’s debts, .
+A lot of times, bankruptcy court might just decline to discharge a filer’s debts, depending upon the severity of the crime and the size of his or her outstanding loan balances.
 Without a discharge, such a filer will remain liable for the repayments of all his or her debts whatsoever.

 Apart from that, assets of the accused might be liquidated to meet the creditors’ demand, as per the discretion enjoyed by the bankruptcy court.
 However, a settlement can also be reached, wherein the plaintiff accepts reduced debt payment, only in exchange of half the tenure awarded to the convict associated with the bankruptcy fraud.